 3. Assist the patient with an echocardiogram.

-An essential tool in diagnosing patients with acute myocardial infarction is an echocardiogram.
+An essential tool in diagnosing heart function after an MI is an echocardiogram.
 An echo is advised during the first 24-48 hours of an MI.
+The echo will determine how well the heart is pumping and the extent of the damage after the MI.
 A second echo establishes a baseline assessment of the heart post-infarction for the first three months following an infarction.

 4. Investigate further.